 The dining area is in the center of the lounge on level 1.

 The food area has many self-serve options and is all fresh.

 Qantas has listened to what customers wanted and has increased the amount of power outlets throughout the lounge.
 They have two plugs plus 2 USB ports.

 The bathrooms are identical to the Hong Kong and Singapore lounges and offer shower rooms.

 Qantas has now made level 2 accessible, and it looks brilliant, to say the least.
 Level 2 can be accessed by stairs or the elevator.

 Level 2 has many seating area’s and it’s a great place to sit and relax.

 The new Brisbane international lounge is immaculate and definitely worth a visit.
 Qantas has done a brilliant job, and I’m sure a lot of travelers will be very happy with the upgrade.

 All images are property of myself – Zac George.
 Please contact me if you wish to use these images.

-Zac is a teen who has been obsessed with travel since the age of 2.
+Zac has been obsessed with travel since the age of 2.
 Now flying 200,000+ miles per year and blogging about luxury travel.
 Points From The Pacific is a blog that posts about the latest airline news, insights, reviews and guides to help travellers use their points to travel in first and business class.